robertarnorsson/TheEverythingLibrary/README.md

 - Copy files from one directory to different directory
 - Move files from one directory to different directory
 - Advanced recursive file searching

+### Hashing
+- Generate salt
+- Generate pepper
+- Hash a password
+- Verify a hash
+- Hash a file

 ### Math Functions
 - Add two numbers